<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Most vinyl liner pools cost at least $10,000 less than similar fiberglass or concrete pools.

-How this adds up: the low initial cost of the pool could be offset within the first ten years after construction, and over the entire lifetime of the pool, it will cost thousands more than a fiberglass pool.
+How this adds up: the low initial cost of the pool could be offset within the first ten years after construction, and over the entire lifetime of the pool, it may cost thousands more than a fiberglass pool.

-• The warranty is prorated—some credit toward a new liner during the first 2-3 years, but very little after that.
+• The warranty is likely prorated—some credit toward a new liner during the first 2-3 years, but very little after that.

 Conclusion